Sarahsabouni/Cross-Border-Transactions-Insights-/README.md

 - **Data Transformation**: The transaction amounts were converted to CAD using the monthly exchange rates from the Canadian bank to ensure consistency in reporting.

 ## Contact
-For any questions or issues, please reach out to [your contact email].
+For any questions or issues, please reach out to [sarahsabouni0@gmail.com].